bosterholz/cloudcourse/index.md

 wget https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Linux-x86_64.sh
 bash Mambaforge-Linux-x86_64.sh
 ```
 You will see a dialogue during the installation of Snakemake.
-Press ENTER, answear the license agreament with YES.
+Press ENTER, answer the license agreement with YES.
 Then change the installation path to: `/vol/spool/cloud_computing/snakemake/mamba`.
-We don't want to initialise conda so we will type NO.
+We don't want to initialize conda so we will type NO.
 Now we need the tutorial data, we download and extract everything with:

 ```
 wget https://github.com/snakemake/snakemake-tutorial-data/archive/v5.24.1.tar.gz
 tar --wildcards -xf v5.24.1.tar.gz --strip 1 "*/data" "*/environment.yaml"
 ```
 After a quick introduction into Snakemake we will try to replicate our BLAST example.
 To make things easier we add BLAST to our downloaded `environment.yml`.
-These are packages which will be installed at the start of a new initialisation.
+These are packages which will be installed at the start of a new initialization.
 So we will start with an installed BLAST and don't need to add it later on.

 Again, open the `environment.yml` with your favorite editor and add `- blast =2.11` at the beginning of your package list.
 Now we initialize our environment: